sijirama/neodots/README.md

 # neodots.
 > my neovim configuration

-Welcome to my Neovim configuration, lovingly named "neodots."
-This configuration is designed to enhance your Neovim experience and make it more powerful and efficient.
-Whether you're a seasoned Neovim user or just getting started, "neodots" is here to help you make the most out of this versatile text editor.

-i use neovim currently on my windows machine for university.
+Welcome to my Neovim configuration. "neodots" is the culmination of my journey with Neovim, developed and refined over time to match my preferences and workflow.
+It reflects my experience and understanding of how Neovim can be tailored to enhance productivity and provide an enjoyable coding environment.
+I've spent considerable time fine-tuning this configuration, and I continue to use it for my own coding tasks.
+I use neovim currently on my windows machine for university, although the configuration is far from perfect, as i only install plugins when i really need them.

 ## Getting Started